 Approximate reading time: 2 minutes

-Andrew Leigh is joint author with Steven Hoare of a forthcoming book on Talent Management to be published by FT Pearson later this year.
+Andrew Leigh is joint author with Stephen Hoare of Talent Management, published this week by the Financial Times Briefing Series.